370km (230 miles) E of Paris; 148km (92 miles) W of Strasbourg

 Nancy, in France's northeast corner, was the capital of old Lorraine.
 The city was built around a fortified castle on a rock in the swampland near the Meurthe River.
 A canal a few blocks east of the historic center connects the Marne to the Rhine.

 The city is serenely beautiful, with a history, cuisine, and architecture all its own.
 It once rivaled Paris as the center for the design and production of Art Nouveau.
-Nancy has three faces: the medieval alleys and towers around the old Palais Ducal where Charles II received Joan of Arc, the rococo golden gates and fountains, and the dull modern sections.
+Nancy has three faces: the medieval alleys and towers around the old Palais Ducal where Charles II received Joan of Arc, the rococo golden gates and fountains, and colorful Art Nouveau architecture from the turn-of-the-20th-century heyday of the Ecole de Nancy.

 With a population of more than 100,000, Nancy remains the hub of commerce and politics in Lorraine.
 Home to a large university, it's a center of mining, engineering, metallurgy, and finance.
 Its 30,000 students, who have a passion for le cool jazz, keep Nancy jumping at night.